 What is being involved in a fraternity or sorority all about?

 Knowing what you have seen on television and read in the local newspaper, the reality is that those are extreme cases of fraternity and sorority life.
 What the media does not tell you is that there are many life-long benefits to membership in fraternities and sororities.
-At Georgia State University, membership in one of our twenty-nine nationally recognized fraternities and sororities offers an instant connection to campus life and a community of friends away from home.
-Additionally, national research indicates that involvement in fraternities and sororities increases students’ chances of graduation rates and college grade point averages.
+At Georgia State University, membership in one of our thirty nationally recognized fraternities and sororities offers an instant connection to campus life and a community of friends away from home.
+Additionally, national research indicates that involvement in fraternities and sororities increases the chances of graduation and college grade point averages.
 As a life-long member of a fraternity or sorority, students are offered the opportunity to develop as leaders, serve the local community, and focus on academics by connecting with local and national alumni members of Greek organizations.

 What is your role as a parent?